powsybl/pypowsybl/README.md

 VL14_0  1.036   -16.04
 ```

+This is just a quick appetizer of PyPowSyBl features.
+PyPowsybl provides a lot more features:
+security analysis, sensitivity analysis, handling of multiple file formats (including CGMES),
+substation and network diagrams generation, ...
-This is just a quick overview of PyPowSyBl features.
-For more details and many more examples, go to the documentation and Jupyter notebooks.
+For more details and examples, go to the documentation and Jupyter notebooks.

 ## Build from sources

+That section is intended for developers who wish to build pypowsybl from the sources in this repository.

 Requirements: